berrak/mcu_c_code_styleguide/README.md

 System development for embedded microcontrollers is mostly C-oriented.
 There are pros and cons considering the complexity and additional effort of learning C++ if you are unfamiliar with it, and in the end, this topic may very well be just a personal choice.

-### Recommended names used for C++ class and functions/methods
+### Recommended names used for C++ classes, functions, and methods
 The file name (e.g., with `basictimers.h`) defines the class name.
-The class name and constructor is `CamelCased` with no lowercase first prefix.
-The in-class private methods or functions are all in `lowercaseCamelCase()` for best readability.
+Avoid any usage of '`_`' in the classes name.
+The class name and constructor is `CamelCased` with no lowercase first prefix, as are the `public class methods`.
+The main code `functions` and `private class functions` are all in `lowercaseCamelCase()` to different its purpose and origin.

 ```cpp
 class BasicTimers {